Can Global XAI Methods Reveal Injected Behaviours in LLMs? SHAP vs Rule Extraction vs RuleSHAP: Results and Analysis

 \section{Results and Analysis}

-We first assess how well SHAP highlights bias-inducing features, then compare \textsc{RuleSHAP} to baselines on interpretability (rule compactness) and bias detection (MRR).
-Finally, we present an ablation study evaluating the contributions of each \textsc{RuleSHAP} component.
+We first assess how well SHAP highlights trigger-relevant features, then compare \textsc{RuleSHAP} to baselines on interpretability (rule compactness) and behaviour auditing (MRR).

-\textbf{Global SHAP.} We measure biased feature ranking with MRR@1, MRR@3, and MRR@10.
-At MRR@1, SHAP scores 0.41 on the GPTs and 0.33 on the Llamas.
-At MRR@3, it gets 0.48 (GPT-3.5 turbo), 0.59 (GPT-4o mini), 0.52 (GPT-4o), and $\approx$ 0.45 (Llama-3.1).
-MRR@10 exceeds 0.5 across all models: 0.55 (GPT-3.5 turbo), 0.62 (GPT-4o mini), 0.59 (GPT-4o), and $\approx$ 0.53 (Llama-3.1); more at Appendix \ref{apx:shap_mrr_by_bias}.
-Sorting feature importance by upper bound (mean + standard deviation) yields the highest MRRs, outperforming mean or max and motivating its use in \textsc{RuleSHAP} (cf. Section \ref{sec:ruleshap:implementation}).
+\textbf{Global SHAP.} We measure SHAP feature ranking with the same MRR metrics used for exact rule recovery: a feature receives credit when a behaviour-relevant input dimension appears within the top-$k$ ranked dimensions.
+At MRR@1, SHAP scores 0.42 on each GPT model and 0.33 on each Llama model.
+At MRR@3, the scores are 0.49 for GPT-3.5 Turbo, 0.60 for GPT-4o mini, 0.53 for GPT-4o, 0.47 for Llama-3.1~8B, and 0.44 for Llama-3.1~70B.
+At MRR@10, the corresponding scores are 0.55, 0.62, 0.59, 0.55, and 0.51.
+Sorting feature importance by upper bound (mean + standard deviation) yields the highest MRRs, empirically outperforming mean or max and motivating its use in \textsc{RuleSHAP} (\S\ref{sec:ruleshap:implementation}).